Technologies for Improvement in Coking process in Byproduct Coke Ovens

-Coking coals are converted to coke in large byproduct coke oven batteries.
-The coking process consists of heating blend of crushed coking coals in the absence of air to drive off the volatile compounds.
+Coking coals are converted to coke in byproduct coke oven batteries.
+The coking process consists of heating the blend of the crushed coking coals in the absence of air to drive off the volatile compounds.
 The resulting coke is a hard, but porous carbon material which is used for the reduction of iron bearing materials in a blast furnace.
 The byproduct coke oven also recovers volatile chemicals in the form of coke oven gas, ammonium sulphate, tars, and oils.
-In last three to four decades several technologies have been developed which have not only resulted into (i) the use of inferior coals in the coal blend, (ii) vast improvements in the process of coking in the byproduct coke oven batteries but also have improved the quality of produced metallurgical coke, (iv) improved yields, (v) recovery of waste energy, and (vi) improved control of emissions at the battery.
+In last three to four decades several technologies have been developed which have not only resulted into (i) the use of inferior coals in the coal blend, (ii) vast improvements in the process of coking, (iii) improved the quality of produced metallurgical coke, (iv) improved yields, (v) recovery of waste energy, and (vi) improved control of emissions at the battery.
 Some of the major technologies in this regards are given below.

 Selective crushing of coals